Thomson to carry out Structural Repair work to Hugo Boss

 The objective is to carry out the necessary repair swiftly and effectively, in order to minimise the miles lost and resume racing again.

-3rd GBR Alex Thomson – HUGO BOSS – 120 nm – drifting at 3 knots
+3rd GBR Alex Thomson – HUGO BOSS – 171 nm – damaged, drifting at 3 knots

-8th FRA Louis Burton – BUREAU VALLEE 2 – 358 nm
+8th FRA Sebastien Simon – ARKEA PAPREC – 361 nm

-9th FRA Sebastien Simon – ARKEA PAPREC – 362 nm
+9th FRA Louis Burton – BUREAU VALLEE 2 – 363 nm

 Other GBR: